prob140/prob140.github.io/logistics.md

 Students have found these methods to be useful.
 For their advice, see the [About](http://prob140.org/about/) page.

 ### The Required Components of Your Work ###
 - **Weekly homework** which you will turn in on Gradescope.
 Some of the homework will be done in Jupyter Notebooks.
-Homework will be posted on Wednesday evening and will be due by 8 p.m. on Tuesday of the following week.
+Homework will be posted on Monday and will be due by 8 p.m. on Tuesday of the following week.
 In some weeks there may be deviations from this due to exams or holidays; we'll let you know.
-- **Weekly lab** typically involving both math and computing.
+- **Weekly lab** typically involving both math and computing. **You may attend only the lab in which you are enrolled.** Labs will be posted on Monday and will be due by noon on Saturday of the same week. **Do not expect to complete the entire lab during your 2-hour lab session.** Labs have mathematical as well as computational components.
+How long it will take you to complete each lab will depend on your fluency with both of these aspects.
+Part of discussion section content will be pertinent to lab; we recommend that you familiarize yourself with the lab at the latest after attending section on Thursday, and preferably get started earlier in the week.
 Labs will be graded for correctness as well as completion.
-After the first week, labs will be posted on Wednesday evening and will be due by 8 p.m. on Friday of the same week.
-How long it will take you to complete each lab will depend on your fluency with the material.
-Part of discussion section content will be pertinent to lab; we recommend that you at least familiarize yourself with the lab after attending section on Thursday, and preferably get started on the work.
-Lab sessions are on Fridays in Room 330 Evans.
-You may attend only the session in which you are enrolled.
-- **Quizzes** four times during the term, **in the lab** in which you are enrolled.
+- **Quizzes** four times during the term, **in the discussion section in which you are enrolled**.
 No computers involved.
-    - Quiz 1: Friday 2/2 (Week 3)
+    - Quiz 1: Thursday 9/6 (Week 3)
-    - Quiz 2: Friday 2/16 (Week 5)
+    - Quiz 2: Thursday 9/20 (Week 5)
-    - Quiz 3: Friday 3/16 (Week 9)
+    - Quiz 3: Thursday 10/25 (Week 10)
-    - Quiz 4: Friday 4/13 (Week 12)
+    - Quiz 4: Thursday 11/15 (Week 13)
-- **Midterm in class on Wednesday February 28**.
+- **Midterm in class on Wednesday October 10**, in Week 7.
 No substitutes except as required by university rules.
 No computers involved.
-- **Final Exam on Friday May 11, 3 p.m. to 6 p.m., Exam Group 19**.
+- **Final Exam on Friday December 14, 3 p.m. to 6 p.m., Exam Group 19**.
 Room to be announced.
 No substitutes except as required by university rules.
 No computers involved. **The final is required for a passing grade.
 Please make sure that you are not enrolled in a class that has a conflicting final exam.**

 Data science is not a solitary activity; please expect to participate in lectures, discussion section, and lab.
 Lectures will not be webcast.
 The online text will contain what is covered, but it might have different examples.
 And of course it will not contain the discussions generated by questions asked in class.